A Special Educational Need or a Passing Phase?

 When should I ask for my child to be helped?

-A good EP will administer a battery of well-proven tests in a way that your child will find interesting rather than frightening, and produce a detailed written report that describes your child’s educational characteristics and the reasons for them.
+Teachers and others working with children are becoming notably more alert to SEN, and supportive of formal assessment.
+Many schools now routinely screen for specific learning difficulties and a good classroom teacher will be alert to special needs.
+However, formal assessment for SEN is not something a classroom teacher can do; they have neither the time nor the training.
+It is carried out by educational psychologists (EP).
+Don’t be put off by the title: the good ones are friendly, helpful and accommodating.
+If you have any reason to suspect your child has special or additional needs, consider getting a formal assessment.
+A good EP will administer a battery of well-proven tests in a way that your child will find interesting, even fun, rather than frightening.
+They will produce a detailed written report that describes your child’s educational characteristics and the reasons for them and clearly explains any terminology used as well as the impact of their findings.
 Generally, that’s it — no further analysis or treatment, though you may want a progress report after a few years.
-An EPs report (especially one from an EP known to the school) is a most marvellous lever in your dealings with a school: ‘He did this, because you did that — as you should have expected, because it says so here’.
+An EP’s report (especially one from an EP known to the school) can be a most marvellous lever in your dealings with a school: ‘He did this, because you did that — as you should have expected, because it says so here’.
 Closest thing in this world to the Elder Wand.

 Helping the child who is struggling at school